stoermelder/vcvrack-packone/docs/midi/SpliceKit.md

 Before a button can be used, a port from the current patch must be assigned to it.
 Right-click any matrix button to open its context menu and select **Learn port**.
 The cursor changes to a crosshair — click on any input or output port in the patch to complete the assignment.
 The port label and direction are shown at the top of the context menu once a port is assigned.

+As a faster alternative, drag a cable from any port in the patch and drop it directly onto a matrix button to assign that port — no modal learn step required.
+The dragged cable itself is discarded; no patch cable is created by this gesture.
+If the button already had a port assigned, it is replaced.

 To remove a port assignment select **Clear port** from the context menu.
 Any connections involving that button are removed from all scenes.

 Hovering over a button shows a tooltip with the assigned port label and its current MIDI mapping.